Embolomeri: Classification

 The order Embolomeri was first named by Edward Drinker Cope in 1884 during his revision of "batrachian" (amphibian) evolution.
 Embolomeri was differentiated from several other newly named amphibian orders, such as "Rachitomi", by the presence of intercentra and pleurocentra of the same size and shape, that being large cylinders.
 At the time, embolomere fossils were uncommon, so Cope could only identify "cricotids" such as Cricotus as possessing embolomerous vertebrae.
 The genus name "Cricotus" is dubious, as it has been used by Cope to refer to embolomere fossils spanning anywhere between mid-Pennsylvanian deposits of Illinois and the Permian red beds of Texas.
 Most paleontologists now refer the red bed "Cricotus" specimens to the genus Archeria.

 Michel Laurin (1998) formally defined Embolomeri as "the last common ancestor of Proterogyrinus and Archeria and all of its descendants."
 This definition excludes Eoherpeton, which is almost always considered a close ally of the group.
 Some authors place Silvanerpeton or chroniosuchians as close relatives as well, though they are generally agreed to lie outside Embolomeri proper.

 The poorly defined group Anthracosauria is sometimes considered synonymous with Embolomeri, and the group's namesake, Anthracosaurus, is an embolomere.
 However, other authors use the term "Anthracosauria" in reference to a broader group which includes embolomeres in combination with various other reptile-like amphibians (reptiliomorphs).
 Reptiliomorphs are all tetrapods more closely related to living reptiles and synapsids (mammals and their ancestors), rather than living amphibians.
 Despite this, reptiliomorphs likely had amphibian-like biological traits, such as water-based reproduction.

 Many studies conducted since the 1990s have also placed the group Lepospondyli as closer to amniotes than embolomeres were.
 Lepospondyls are a particularly unusual group of tetrapods, with some members (i.e. brachystelechids) very similar to lissamphibians and others (i.e. tuditanids) very similar to amniotes.
 If lepospondyls are both close relatives of amniotes and the ancestors of modern amphibians, then that means that crown-Tetrapoda (descendants of the common ancestor to all living tetrapods) is a much more restricted group than previously assumed.
 In this situation, various traditional orders of Tetrapoda such as Embolomeri and Temnospondyli actually would qualify as stem-tetrapods due to having evolved prior to the split between modern amphibians and amniotes.

 However, most authors consider temnospondyls to be the ancestors of modern amphibians.
 This would suggest that embolomeres are likely reptiliomorphs (closer to reptiles) and within the clade Tetrapoda.
-However, even this classification is not stable, as some analyses have found embolomeres to be more basal than temnospondyls.
+However, even this classification is not stable, as many recent analyses have found embolomeres to be more basal than temnospondyls.
+New fossil evidence has found increasing support for the placement of Embolomeri outside of Tetrapoda, based on plesiomorphic anatomical features in this group including the presence of a tail fin and features otherwise only known in stem-tetrapods, such as an opening between the braincase bones known as a basicranial fissure.

 Below is a cladogram from Ruta et al. (2003):